Comparing online fax services: finding the best eFax alternative

 The Problem with eFax Pricing in 2026

 eFax pioneered online faxing in the early 2000s.
 Credit where it's due.
-But the pricing model hasn't changed in two decades.
-You pay a monthly subscription whether you send zero faxes or fifty.
+But the model is still a monthly subscription.
+You pay every month whether you send zero faxes or fifty.

 What to Look for in an eFax Alternative